Guilherme-G-Cadilhe/GrandChase_LandingPage/README.md

   <br>

   <h1 align="center" >
-<a href="https://grand-chase-bobnini.netlify.app/">Site Link With Deploy on Netlify</a>
+<a href="https://grand-chase-bobnini.netlify.app/">Website Page With Deploy on Netlify</a>
 </h1>

 <h2 align="center">About</h2>